hemidactylus/lagchain_exp1/README.md

 2. a specialization that just requires declaratively describing which tables contribute with their columns.

 The classes need some work, mostly in adding all sorts of validation steps re: overlapping arg names and such.

+#### A sub-topic: Feast integration

+This expands on the [Feast](https://python.langchain.com/en/latest/modules/prompts/prompt_templates/examples/connecting_to_a_feature_store.html#feast) integration example on LangChain site.

+First we set up a minimal Feast ([instructions](feast_store/createFeastStore.md)), then we try the vanilla integration, then we see what to do to improve/automate things as done above.

+We will use an Astra-backed Feast installation :)

+There are instructions to set up a Feast store on Astra (to be reformatted here)

+Then, `02_cassandra-astra/feastDIY-Cassandra_01.ipynb` for an example just like in the tutorial.

+For Feast, the same simplification was done as for Cassandra, compare the above with the `feastPromptTemplate-Cassandra_01` notebook.